 Also, these feelings can occur as a result of what was said to a child which if repeated over and over again, may become part of the child’s painful self-belief about themselves.
 This could then grow into a massive problem further down the line, as career and relationships fail and so on.

 We now know that our childhood shapes who we become.
 And no matter what – we remember everything either consciously or unconsciously.
 We may have forgotten exactly what happened or we may think that it wasn’t too serious and that as adults we should just get over it.
 The reality is that we don’t just get over things.
 All that we experience or what we saw or what we felt or what we were told about ourselves – everything stays with us, unless we choose to heal and let it go.
 But unlike what is often believed, feelings don’t just go away – because the body stores the memory.
 Then once adulthood is reached and although things may seem okay – eventually the memory can get triggered.
 Once this happens, it can emerge via various methods as the body tries to alert us to this ‘thing’ niggling away at us.
 And if it’s not addressed the problem may keep on becoming more uncomfortable and painful until it is finally healed – or not.

 In same cases facing and dealing with what needs healing might prove too difficult and as Carl Jung once said, “People will do anything, no matter how absurd, to avoid facing their own souls.”

-And when we haven’t been able to make sense of their childhood, it may result in the wearing of various masks that allow us to appear that we’re on top of things and coping.
+And if they also have not been able to make sense of their childhood, it may result in the wearing of various masks that allows them to appear that they’re on top of things and coping.
 But eventually it usually all catches up on us, either physically or emotionally.
 But how this manifests can differ from person to person.